emwta/pxt-iBit/README.md

 iBIT.Spin(spin.Right, 100)
 ```

-### Block Turn
+### Turn Block

-Block turn to control motor one side stop and one side spin.
+The Turn block is used to to control the robot movment by turning.
+The one motor will stop, another one is moving.
+The vipot point is a center of the robot body.

 * The Turn select direction must be either `Left` or `Right`
 * Speed is an integer value between `0 - 100`